 - The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
-Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months During much of the past week, the MJO index has indicated little signal.
-In recent days, however, the MJO amplitude has increased.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months During the past week, the MJO index generally increased in amplitude, but has recently weakened.